 Ben advises banks and other financial institutions on a wide variety of issues related to financial institution services and operations.
-He has drafted and negotiated customer-facing and vendor-facing agreements in such areas as core processing, Internet banking, e-statements, deposit operations, remote deposit capture, mobile banking (including mobile capture), wire transfer, ACH origination and processing, credit and debit cards, interest rate swap agreements, e-statements, deposit account control arrangements, lockboxes, safe deposit boxes, overnight depositories, ATMs, cash delivery services, and merchant services.
+He has drafted and negotiated customer-facing and vendor-facing agreements in such areas as core processing, Internet banking, e-statements, deposit operations, remote deposit capture, mobile banking (including mobile capture), wire transfer, ACH origination and processing, credit and debit cards, interest rate swap agreements, deposit account control arrangements, lockboxes, safe deposit boxes, overnight depositories, ATMs, cash delivery services, and merchant services.
 Ben also has extensive experience with check negotiation and check fraud issues as well as powers of attorney.

 Ben advises his clients on a range of regulatory compliance issues affecting financial institutions and companies, including issues involving consumer protection requirements, such as: the Truth in Lending Act (Regulation Z); the Truth in Savings Act (Regulation DD); the Electronic Funds Transfer Act (Regulation E); unfair, deceptive, or abusive acts or practices (UDAAPs) under the Dodd-Frank Act; the Real Estate Settlement Procedures Act (RESPA); the federal Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act); the North Carolina SAFE Act; electronic transactions (such as the Electronic Signatures in Global and National Commerce Act (E-Sign Act)); the Uniform Electronic Transactions Act (UETA); and financial institution reporting, including the Bank Secrecy Act and requirements stemming from the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC).